mysociety/pombola/docs/STYLING_NOTES.md

 ## Static assets (images, js, etc)

-Novel assets, and overrides, should go into `/pombola/<country_app>/static` (eg [Kenya's](https://github.com/mysociety/pombola/tree/master/pombola/kenya/static)).
+Novel assets, and overrides, should go into `/pombola/<country_app>/static` (eg [South Africa's](https://github.com/mysociety/pombola/tree/master/pombola/south_africa/static)).
 Anything that appears here will be used in preference to assets from the core or other apps.